Brockton McKinney

-Brockton McKinney is an American comic book writer, short story author and horror film screenwriter.
-McKinney is known for writing the comic book series' Gingerdead Man, Ehmm Theory and Amerikarate (comic book) for Action Lab Comics, the films Evil Bong 666, Evil Bong 777, and Puppet Master: Blitzkrieg Massacre for Full Moon Features, as well as being a contributing writer for Mad Magazine.
+Brockton McKinney is an American comic book writer, short story author, and horror film director & screenwriter.
+McKinney is known for writing the comic book series' Rick and Morty, Gingerdead Man, Ehmm Theory, and Amerikarate (comic book), and the films Evil Bong 666, Evil Bong 777, and Puppet Master for Full Moon Features, as well as being a contributing writer for Mad Magazine.